 • Any additional documents required by the Portuguese Consulate or the nearest Portuguese Embassy from where you are applying

-It is important to note that these requirements may change, so it is best to check with the Portuguese Consulate or Portuguese Embassy for the most up-to-date information.
+Portuguese immigration law also stipulates that minors require proof of parental consent to travel to Portugal.
+These requirements may change, so it is best to check with the Portuguese Consulate or Embassy for the most up-to-date information.

 Portugal Airport Transit Visa A:

-The Transit Visa (B) is issued for travelers transiting through a Schengen member country on their way to a non-Schengen destination.
-It allows the holder to enter and remain in the transit area of an airport or travel through the Schengen Area to reach a non-Schengen destination.
-This visa is suitable for travelers who must stop in a Schengen member country on their way to a non-Schengen destination.
+The Transit Visa (B) is issued for travelers transiting through a Schengen member country to a non-Schengen destination.
+It allows the visa holder to enter and remain in the transit area of an airport or travel through the Schengen Area to reach a non-Schengen destination.
+This visa suits travelers who must stop in a Schengen member country and go to a non-Schengen destination.

 Nationals from the following countries are required to hold a Portugal Airport Transit Visa (A & B):